Lifestyle

 On DSLR cameras, there are metering modes that affect how light or dark your images will turn out.
 These modes determine the proper settings for the shutter speed and aperture based off of the natural light of the setting that you are in.

 Knowing how to select the correct metering mode will determine how light or dark your photo will come out.
-Every camera is different, but there is typically a default metering mode, a metering mode for portraits or images with a center focus, and a mode that focuses the light on your image’s focal point, which is useful for moving objects.
+Every camera is different, but there is typically a default metering mode, a metering mode for portrait photography or images with a center focus, and a mode that focuses the light on your image’s focal point, which is useful for moving objects.

 Focal Length